THM-Health/PILOS/README.md

 ## Contributing

-See how to contribute to the project here (CONTRIBUTE.MD) Insert TODO guideline here
+See how to contribute to the project check our [guidelines](CONTRIBUTE.MD)

 ## License